-In a concurrent private placement (the June 2016 Private Placement), the Company issued to the investor Series A warrants (the June 2016 Series A Warrants), each to purchase 0.5 share of common stock, Series C warrants (the June 2016 Series C Warrants), each to purchase one share of common stock, and Series D warrants (the June 2016 Series D Warrants), each to purchase 0.5 share of common stock (collectively the June 2016 Warrants).
-The June 2016 Series A Warrants are initially exercisable six months following issuance and terminate five and one-half years following issuance.
-The June 2016 Series C Warrants are initially exercisable six months following issuance and terminate one year following issuance.
-The June 2016 Series D Warrants only become exercisable ratably upon the exercise of the June 2016 Series C Warrants, are initially exercisable six months following issuance, and terminate five and one-half years following issuance.
-The June 2016 Warrants have an exercise price of \$1.40 per share and are exercisable to purchase an aggregate of 8,823,528 shares of common stock.
-Subject to limited exceptions, a holder of a June 2016 Warrant will not have the right to exercise any portion of its warrants if the holder, together with its affiliates, would beneficially own in excess of 4.99% of the number of shares of common stock outstanding immediately after giving effect to such exercise (the "Beneficial Ownership Limitation"); provided, however, that upon 61 days' prior notice to the Company, the holder may increase or decrease the Beneficial Ownership Limitation, provided that in no event shall the Beneficial Ownership Limitation exceed 9.99%.
-The June 2016 Warrants and the shares of our common stock issuable upon the exercise of the June 2016 Warrants are not being registered under the Securities Act of 1933, as amended (the "Securities Act"), are not being offered pursuant to the Registration Statement and are being offered pursuant to the exemption provided in Section 4(a)(2) under the Securities Act and Rule 506(b) promulgated thereunder.
-On July 8, 2016 we filed a registration statement on Form S-3 to provide for the resale of the shares of common stock issuable upon the exercise of the June 2016 Warrants and will be obligated to use our commercially reasonable efforts to keep such registration statement effective until the earliest of (i) the date on which all of the shares of commons stock issuable upon the exercise of the June 2016 Warrants have been sold under the registration statement or Rule 144 under the Securities Act, (ii) the date on which the shares of common stock issuable upon the exercise of the June 2016 Warrants may be sold without volume or manner-of-sale restrictions pursuant to Rule 144 under the Securities Act and (iii) the termination of the June 2016 Warrants.
+In a concurrent private placement (the December 2016 Private Placement), the Company agreed to issue to the investors warrants, each to purchase one share of common stock (the December 2016 Warrants).
+The December 2016 Warrants are initially exercisable six months following issuance, and terminate five and one-half years following issuance.
+The December 2016 Warrants have an exercise price of \$0.46 per share and are exercisable to purchase an aggregate of 5,142,843 shares of common stock.
+Subject to limited exceptions, a holder of a December 2016 Warrant will not have the right to exercise any portion of its warrants if the holder, together with its affiliates, would beneficially own in excess of 9.99% of the Beneficial Ownership Limitation; provided, however, that upon 61 days' prior notice to the Company, the holder may increase or decrease the Beneficial Ownership Limitation, provided that in no event shall the Beneficial Ownership Limitation exceed 9.99%.

+The December 2016 Warrants and the shares of our common stock issuable upon the exercise of the December 2016 Warrants were not registered pursuant to the Securities Act, were not offered pursuant to the 2015 Shelf Registration Statement and were offered pursuant to the exemption provided in Section 4(a)(2) under the Securities Act and Rule 506(b) promulgated thereunder.
+On April 18, 2017, we filed a registration statement on Form S-1 to provide for the resale of the shares of common stock issuable upon the exercise of the December 2016 Warrants and we will be obligated to use our commercially reasonable efforts to keep such registration statement effective until the earliest of (i) the date on which all of the shares of common stock issuable upon the exercise of the December 2016 Warrants have been sold under the registration statement or Rule 144 under the Securities Act, (ii) the date on which the shares of common stock issuable upon the exercise of the December 2016 Warrants may be sold without volume or manner-of-sale restrictions pursuant to Rule 144 under the Securities Act and (iii) the termination of the December 2016 Warrants.

-Under the June 2016 Purchase Agreement, the Company is prohibited, for a period of six months after the closing, from effecting or entering into an agreement to issue common stock or any other securities that are at any time convertible into, or exercisable or exchangeable for, or otherwise entitle the holder thereof to receive, common stock to the extent such issuance or sale involves certain variable conversion, exercise or exchange prices or such agreement provides for sale of securities at a price to be determined in the future.
+Under the December 2016 Purchase Agreement, the Company was prohibited, for a period of three months after the closing, from effecting or entering into an agreement to issue common stock or any other securities that are at any time convertible into, or exercisable or exchangeable for, or otherwise entitle the holder thereof to receive, common stock to the extent such issuance or sale involves certain variable conversion, exercise or exchange prices or such agreement provides for sale of securities at a price to be determined in the future except for the filing of and conducting a financing, pursuant to a registration statement on a Form S-1.

-May 2015 Common Stock Offering
+June 2016 Common Stock Offering